Shephexd/shephexd.github.io/_posts/Common_topics/2016-10-09-writing_academic_english.md

 1. sentence
    : Title, Author, main idea and complete sentence own words
 2. Direct quote - statistic, data, using quotation mark, 3-4 words for original sentence
-3. Main ideas - wwho, what, when, where, why
+3. Main ideas - who, what, when, where, why
-4. supporting details - no minor details, use tranistion 1st, 2nd and 3rd details
+4. supporting details - no minor details, use transition 1st, 2nd and 3rd details
 5. concluding statement
 6. No opinions don't use I think, I believe I feel and etc